johnochs/Learning-JS/logic/lectures/operators.md

 }
 ```

-I'm going to assume you know about controlling the flow of code with an 'if' statement.
+I'm going to assume you know about controlling the flow of code with an if-statement.
 If not, review that [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else).
-In our code, if-statements are most likely the place you will see the higest occurance of logical operators (`&&`, `||`, `!` ).
+In our code, if-statements are most likely the place you will see logical operators (`&&`, `||`, `!` ).

 Let's go through these one by one.